1. Acquiring a Land

 - Request a copy of the boundary plan to ensure it corresponds with what was advertised.

-- Visit the site to verify the location, measurements, and position of the land.
+- Visit the site with a sworn land surveyor to verify the location, measurements, and position of the land.

 2. Verify authenticity of land held by Transport/Lease and Title